THE SHIPYARD

 D-8 PROTOTYPE CRUISER (D8):

-The D8 is an alternative design that was not selected as the Klingon War
+The D8 is an alternative design that was not selected as the Klingon War Cruiser.

-the same boom as the D-6/7 class.
-The wing Ph-3s did not use the Klingon wing
+boom as the D-6/7 class.
+The wing Ph-3s did not use the Klingon wing phaser arcs (D2.32) and the ship did not have the limited

-The D-5's lower cost, better disruptor arcs, smaller crew requirements, limited
+Aegis rig of the D-5.
+The D-5's lower cost, better disruptor arcs, smaller crew

-off set the advantages of the D-5 as a mass production ship.
-The D-8 was kept
+wasn't enough to off set the advantages of the D-5 as

-in service for a few years before finally being sold to the Romulans.
-It is not
+finally being sold to the Romulans.
+It is not clear

-clear if the ship was given the K refit before it was sold.
-The Romulan version of the D-8, the K8R, is
+if the ship was given the K refit before it was sold.
+The Romulan version

 Designer's note: